 - Captain Marvel: Definitively set in 1995, thus all the grunge.
 (And the Nine Inch Nails T-shirt on Capt.
 Danvers.)

 - Iron Man: The first MCU movie released, but it takes place in 2010.

 - Iron Man 2: There's no precise date for this, but it (obviously) takes place after Iron Man.

 - The Incredible Hulk: The timeline is still a little messy here, but the first Hulk film is pre-Avengers.

 - Thor: No set date here, either, but also is set pre-Avengers.

-- Guardians of the Galaxy: Meanwhile, sometime in 2014 we get a new band of ruffians.
+- Guardians of the Galaxy: Sometime in 2014 we're introduced to a new band of ruffians.

-- Guardians of the Galaxy Vol. 2: Not quite as important in the scheme of things, but comes after the first Guardians .
+- Guardians of the Galaxy Vol. 2: Fairly standalone, but it takes place at some point after the first movie.